thequbit/CasualHDL/best_practices.md

   - finished
     - asserts the r_dv signal, and returns to idle.

+**Note** All synth numbers are with Vivado 2014.4 targeting the Avnet MicroZed 7020 SoM.

 This is ***WRONG***!
 DO NOT DO IT THIS WAY!
 Here, we see that the counter and the multiplier both within the state machine logic.
 This is bad.
 Don't do this.
 This causes lots of Flip Flops to be used to handle all of the state logic for each bit